pittst3r/certgen/README.md

 # certgen

-Container for generating self-signed CA and leaf X.509 certificates.
+Docker image for generating self-signed CA and leaf X.509 certificates.
 For internal/private use only; self-signed certificates should not be exposed publicly because they cannot be verified and trusted by a third-party.